devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 These are the actual implementations of our _Repositories_.
 Platform-specific things like a Database connector or a class that makes API calls.

 ## Architecture in Practice
-To give you a better understanding of how this architecture works in practice, I will walk you through how Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen) is build using the BLoC Pattern and a four-layered architecture.
+To give you a better understanding of how this architecture works in practice, I will walk you through how Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen) is built using the BLoC Pattern and a four-layered architecture.

 ![Wisgen architecture with dependencies](https://github.com/Fasust/flutter-guide/wiki//images/wisgen_depencies.PNG)

 _Figure 22: Wisgen architecture with dependencies [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 In the UI Layer, we have all the Widgets that make up Wisgen.
 Three of those actually consume State from the BLoC Layer, so those are the only ones I put in figure 22.
 The _Wisdom Feed_ displays an infinite list of wisdoms.
 Whenever the user scrolls close to the bottom of the list, the Wisdom Feed sends a _Request-Event_ to the Wisdom BLoC [[@angelovFlutterInfiniteList2019]](https://felangel.github.io/bloc/#/flutterinfinitelisttutorial).
 This Event causes the _Wisdom BLoC_ to fetch more data from its _Repository_.
 You can see the _Repository_ interface in snippet 33.
 This way the Wisdom BLoC just knows it can fetch some data with its Repository and it does not care where the data comes from or how the data is fetched.
 In our case, the Repository could be implemented to either load some wisdoms from a local list or fetch some wisdoms from an API.
 I already covered the implementation of the API Repository class in the chapter [Asynchronous Flutter][async] if you want to remind yourself again.
-When the Wisdom BLoC receives a response from it's Repository, it publishes the new wisdoms to its Stream [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams) and all listening Widgets will be notified.
+When the Wisdom BLoC receives a response from its Repository, it publishes the new wisdoms to its Stream [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams) and all listening Widgets will be notified.

 ![Wisgen dataflow](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-dataflow.png)